graalvm/workshops/native-image/reflection/index.md

 In this lab you will perform the following tasks:

-- Learn how to handle reflection when using the `native-image` build tool
+- Learn how to build Java coce that uses reflection into standalone executables, using the `native-image` build tool
-- Learn about the assisted configuration tooling available
+- Learn about the assisted configuration tooling available with GraalVM

 **NOTE:** Whenever you see the laptop icon, this is somewhere you will need to do something.
 Watch out for these.